Welcome to today's edition of the Rush 24-7 podcast.

 Not all of them.

-Some would go to Trump, but you would have to say by common sense not a majority, or they'd already be with Trump.
+Some would go to Trump, but you would have to say by common sense, not a majority, or they'd already be with Trump.

-I mean, I don't mean to leave him out of the conversation, but but Rubio now targeted to come in three in his third place in his home state.
+I mean, I don't mean to leave him out of the conversation, but Rubio now targeted to come in three in his third place in his home state.

-But it would be it'd be a much a much tougher sell.
+But it'd be a much tougher sell.

-Now let's let's go further.
+Now, let's go further.

 Let's say, let me put some things out there for you to think about.